haythamdouaihy/chrome-ext-stackoverflow-new-navbar/README.md

-## simple chrome extension to change stackoverflow and meta-stackoverflow newNavBar style to set a darker background color
+## Simple chrome extension to change stackoverflow and meta-stackoverflow newNavBar style to set a darker background color